RedHatter/NickelHardcover/README.md

 * **Write a review**
   Review and rate the current book.

 ## Uninstall

-To uninstall NickelHardcover simply create a file called `nickelhardcover_uninstall` on the root of you device and restart your Kobo.
+To uninstall NickelHardcover simply create a file called `nickelhardcover_uninstall` on the root of you device and manually restart your Kobo.